spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/keys.md

 ---

 All security features of Trusted Boot rely on cryptographic keys.
-Secure Boot relies on the chain of trust between Platform Key (PK), Key Exchange Keys (KEK), and signature database (db) keys to achieve a temper proof boot process.
+Secure Boot relies on the chain of trust between Platform Key (PK), Key Exchange Keys (KEK), and signature database (db) keys to achieve a tamper proof boot process.
 Full Disk Encryption also replies on a key pair.
 This section talks about the different keys used in Trusted Boot, their roles, and best practices to manage them securely.